Marine Snow Removal Benchmarking Dataset: MSR Benchmarking Results

 \section{MSR Benchmarking Results}

 In this section, we present the first benchmarking performance for MSR Tasks 1 and 2.
 The methods used for the benchmarking are 1) MF \cite{huang1979fast}, 2) adaptive MF \cite{banerjeeEliminationMarineSnow2014}, and 3) U-Net \cite{ronnebergerUNetConvolutionalNetworks2015}.
 The kernel size of MFs is set to $3\times 3$ or $5 \times 5$ pixels.
 Thanks to the MSRB Dataset, we can train a deep neural network for removing (synthesized) marine snow.
 For a benchmarking purpose, we train U-Net \cite{ronnebergerUNetConvolutionalNetworks2015} using the dataset.
-The parameter settings are slightly different from the original and are shown in the appendix along with the network architecture.
+The parameter settings are slightly different from the original.

 The MSR results for Tasks 1 and 2 are shown in Figs. \ref{small_validation} and \ref{combined_validation}, respectively.
-As clearly observed, MF oversmoothes the images, which result in blur even for regions without marine snow artifacts.
+As clearly observed, MF oversmoothes the images, which results in blur even for regions without marine snow artifacts.
 The adaptive MF suppresses blur; however, many artifacts are not removed mainly owing to the threshold-based algorithm.
 Furthermore, both MFs do not operate successfully for large marine snow artifacts in Task 2.
 By contrast, U-Net successfully removes marine snow for both tasks.
 Even for Task 2, it is able to suppress the large marine snow artifacts because of its multiresolution structure and the large number of trainable parameters.

 For an objective comparison, we compute the average PSNRs and SSIMs over the test datasets.
 We summarize the results in Table \ref{task_1_psnr_ssim}.
-The objective measure indicates that U-Net is superior to the MFs for both MSR Tasks.
+The objective measure indicates that U-Net is superior to the MFs for both MSR tasks.
 Note that all MFs present smaller PSNRs/SSIMs than those of the synthesized images because they filtered areas without marine snow.
 By contrast, U-Net achieves a better objective quality than the synthesized images, which implies the effect of a deep neural network for MSR.